777arc/PySDR/content/digital_modulation.rst

    :align: center
    :alt: Pulse train of ones and zeros depicting the concept of a digital symbol that carries information

 In the above example each symbol represents one bit.
 How can we convey more than one bit per symbol?
-Let's study the signals that travel down Ethernet cables, which is defined in an IEEE standard called IEEE 802.3 1000BASE-T.  The common operating mode of ethernet uses a 4-level amplitude modulation (2 bits per symbol) with 8 ns symbols.
+Let's study the signals that travel down Ethernet cables, which is defined in an IEEE standard called IEEE 802.3 1000BASE-T.  The common operating mode of Ethernet uses a 4-level amplitude modulation (2 bits per symbol) with 8 ns symbols.

 .. image:: ../_images/ethernet.svg
    :align: center
    :target: ../_images/ethernet.svg
-   :alt: Plot of IEEE 802.3 1000BASE-T ethernet voltage signal showing 4-level amplitude shift keying (ASK)
+   :alt: Plot of IEEE 802.3 1000BASE-T Ethernet voltage signal showing 4-level amplitude shift keying (ASK)

 Take a moment to try to answer these questions: